openxc/vi-firmware/docs/installation/compiling.rst

 ====================

 The code base currently supports two embeddedd platforms - the chipKIT (based on the Microchip PIC32) and the Blueboard (based on the NXP LPC1768/69).
+Before you can compile, you will need to :doc:`define your CAN messages </definitions/definitions>`.

 .. note::